 To stay competitive and profitable, the logistics and warehouse businesses seem to have already exhausted every option.
 They have already applied lean and agile operations, even included data science and artificial intelligence in their arsenal.
 They have also aimed for a zero-accident workplace that has drastically improved employee productivity and morale.
 However, the industry continues to evolve non-stop and what the businesses have now may still not be enough to survive and thrive.

 What nature offers

 Thankfully, we can still derive insights from nature.
 Natural ecosystems can provide us with a wealth of insights when it comes to effectiveness and efficiency.
-Good thing here is we don’t need to reinvent the wheel.
-Just find out what works and apply it to our business and entire industry.
+The good thing here is we don’t need to reinvent the wheel.
+Just find out what works and apply it to our business and the entire industry.

 For example, ants are an amazing example of efficiency and coordination.
 They get things done and ensure the colony has enough food, regardless of weather and seasons.
 One way they accomplish this is by decentralising the search and transport of food.
 It’s more complicated and far from being linear and straightforward, however, this is how nature works.
 The complexity is required for optimisation, given the constraints and very limited food supply and intense competition among different flora and fauna.